 Depending on the trucking industry, you must learn computer skills and safety regulations.

 You will also need to train your fleet and drivers, so you must know every bit of your trucking industry.
-This is also to ensure that they are updated to the standards.
+You may need to implement technology like a truck GPS app.

 Experience (Optional For Some)